reriohyes/lamp_u20/README.md

-# Auto Install Lamp ubuntu server 20.04
+# AutoInstall Lamp ubuntu server 20.04 only

 the idea here is to create an automatic installation lamp script where it will make all the default settings to work alone and generate the root and password for your mysql